scottsappen/confluent_mongodb_langchain/README.md

 The question was: can you use LangChain with Confluent and MongoDB together.

-The answer is: yes, you can.
+The answer is: Yes.
+Yes, you can.
+And we'll tack on OpenAI just to throw something else in the mix.

 This repo is overkill for sure, but it shows off LangChain’s orchestration capability even in a simple ETL-like flow with Confluent and MongoDB Atlas.
 It's meant to do 1 simple thing.
 Prove it out on your own without complicated infrastructure.
 Hands-on, but super easy to do.
 This repo:
 - uses MongoDB Atlas's existing Sample netflix movie data